Family Affair (1966 TV series): Post-series

 Anissa Jones (who played Buffy) died of a drug overdose in 1976, aged 18.
 Sebastian Cabot (who played Mr. French) died of a stroke in 1977, aged 59.
 Brian Keith (who played Uncle Bill) died by gunshot suicide in 1997, aged 75, two months after the suicide of his daughter, and an undetermined amount of time after he was diagnosed with cancer.

 Episodes

 Home media

-MPI Home Video has released all five seasons of Family Affair on DVD in Region 1 by MPI Home Video (under license from the Don Fedderson estate).
+MPI Home Video (under license from the Don Fedderson estate) has released all five seasons of Family Affair on DVD in Region 1.

 Awards and nominations

 Remake television series

-A remake of Family Affair aired on The WB from September 12, 2002 to March 13, 2003.
+A remake of Family Affair aired on The WB from September 12, 2002, to March 13, 2003.
 The remake was produced by Sid & Marty Krofft Pictures, Pariah Films, and Turner Television.
 Gary Cole played the role of "Uncle Bill" Davis and Tim Curry played Mr. Giles French.
 Fifteen episodes were produced, including the one-hour pilot, but only thirteen episodes were aired by The WB.